Does Facebook Need A Humanitarian Partner For Its New Digital Currency?

 But unlike bitcoin, Libra will be backed by real assets to help the currency stay stable.
 A basket of bank deposits and short-term government securities will be held in reserve for Libra coin to build trust in its value.

 To make the service accessible, Facebook created a subsidiary called Calibra in June to develop a digital wallet, similar to the Venmo or Paypal app.
-The wallet will be available in WhatsApp and Facebook Messenger.
-Calibra is also designing a standalone app so that anyone with a smartphone can use it.
+The wallet will be available in WhatsApp, Facebook Messenger and as a standalone app.

 These features, say Libra, will help make the currency reliable and remove barriers for people to sign up for the service.